 If unprepared, traveling with your pet can be an extremely stress-inducing experience.
 If the proper requirements are not met, you may even be ejected or barred entry to your flight.
 It is incredibly important to know the expected costs, breed/species restrictions, carrier restrictions, and possible safety concerns associated with traveling.

-Spirit Airlines pet policy dictates that only allow dogs, cats, and small household birds are permitted to fly.
+Spirit Airlines pet policy dictates that only allow dogs, cats, small household birds, and small household rabbits are permitted to fly.
 “Household birds” does not include poultry, waterfowl, raptors, flightless birds, or game birds.

-When traveling with an Emotional Support Animal, unusual breeds will be subject to certain restrictions.
-Any animal that could potentially harm flight attendants or passengers, is unreasonably large, would disrupt the cabin, or is not permitted in the destination city, will not be admitted as an emotional support animal.
+When traveling with an Emotional Support Animal, any pet that could potentially harm flight attendants or passengers, is unreasonably large, would disrupt the cabin, or is not permitted in the destination city, will not be admitted as an emotional support animal.

 Weight and Height Restriction of Airline Pet Carriers

-When flying with pets, the animal must remain in a carrier during the flight, Emotional Support or Service Animals are allowed to remain on the lap as long as the seat is not equipped with inflatable seatbelts.
+When flying with pets, the animal must remain in a carrier during the flight, Service Animals are allowed to remain on the lap as long as the seat is not equipped with inflatable seatbelts.

 For those animals that must be contained within a carrier, the carrier cannot exceed the maximum dimensions of 18″ x 14″ x 9″ (L x W x H).
 The carrier must be placed under the seat in front of you and cannot be seated in the first row or an exit row.